DimasDMM/live-timing-strategy/lts-pipeline/README.md

 notifications are written.
 Then, depending on the notification, it might trigger some computation of strategies.

-Note that this script does not have any flag (locker) like the previous scripts.

 ```mermaid
 graph TD;
   A[Kafka consumer: standard]